French Market Analysis

 Fuels

-Brent month-ahead oil contract prices fell from 77.52 $/bbl on September 1st to 71.98 on September 27th.
-From July 1, when the price was $86.60/bbl, to the end of September, this represents an almost 20% decline.
+Brent month-ahead oil contract prices slightly increased from 73.28 $/bbl on November 28th to 74.17 $/bbl on December 28th.
+From July 1, when the price was $86.60/bbl, to the end of December, this represents an almost 20% decline.
 The geopolitical situation in the Middle East continues to play a key role in the up-and-down price trend.

 Future contracts trends